How To Delete Your Gmail Address Permanently [July 2020]

-Gmail’s popularity, collaboration tools, and integration with other Google products make it the easy choice for most people when it comes to a go-to email service.
+Gmail’s collaboration tools and integration with other Google products make it the easy choice for most people when it comes to your go-to email service.
 Signing up for a Gmail account is quick and easy, and many people have more than one Gmail address for one reason or another.
 In any case, you might find yourself with one too many Gmail accounts.
 To simplify your life, you might decide to delete a Gmail account, and this is how you can do it.

 You may think that no longer using a Gmail account will eventually render it inactive.
-This simply isn’t true, and could leave you open to hacking.
+This simply isn’t true and could expose you to hackers and other negative effects.
 If you know that you won’t be using your account any longer, be sure to delete it permanently, so you avoid any unwanted problems in the future.

 How to Delete Your Gmail Address